 Should You Get The Noctua NH-U12A chromax.black?

 Because Noctua is now soldering its heat pipes to the fins, the cooler offers outstanding cooling capabilities.
 The cooler is nickel-plated throughout, with a black finish on the outside.
-The heatsink features around 50 fins and seven 6mm heat pipes that are cooled by two 120mm NF-A12 PWM fans.
+Additionally, the heatsink features around 50 fins and seven 6mm heat pipes that are cooled by two 120mm NF-A12 PWM fans.

 In terms of fans, the NH-U12A chromax.black comes with two NF-A12 PWM fans from Noctua.
 The all-black fans have a maximum rotating speed of 2000 RPM and a minimum rotational speed of 450 RPM.
 The fans are nearly silent owing to Noctua’s SSO2 bearing, which allows the blades to glide smoothly with the support of Flow Channels.